GA

 From Elton John’s “Peachtree Road” album to Frank Sinatra’s song “Peachtree Street”, it’s even inspired some of the world’s best-known musicians.
 That’s not bad for a city that was burned to the ground by General Sherman in 1864 (hence why its official symbol contains a phoenix).

 Atlanta’s also called the “City in a Forest” because of the 100,000+ trees planted here courtesy of a non-profit called “Trees Atlanta”.
-Then there’s the Atlanta Beltline – 22 miles of unused railroad tracks that have trails, walkways, parks, and other open green spaces to enjoy.
+Then there’s the Atlanta Beltline – 22 miles of unused railroad tracks with trails, walkways, parks, and other open green spaces to enjoy.
 Active retirees who want both city life and outdoor recreation will be in their element.

 Where Are the Best Places to Retire in Georgia?
 Now You Know!